sumit-android-dev/flutter-localization/README.md

-## Flutter Localization with Bloc, State Management & Shared Preferences
+## Flutter Localization with Bloc State Management & Shared Preferences

 This repository showcases a Flutter application with integrated localization features leveraging Bloc state management and Shared Preferences for language persistence.